Mars Group > Phoenix

 • Surface Stereo Imager (SSI)

 The stereo imager is an advanced stereographic panoramic camera mounted on a mast reaching to approximately 2 meters above ground.
 From this vantage point it can create stereographic color pictures and virtual 3d views of the immediate environment and the lander itself.
-This will help operators pick good digging locations and control the lander through its expected three month of operation where one-way radio transit times range from around 15 to 20 minutes.
+This helped operators pick good digging locations and control the lander through its period of operation where one-way radio transit times ranged from around 15 to 20 minutes.

-The stereo imager will not only serve as the eyes of the Phoenix lander, it will also be used to examine the soil and athmosphere.
+The stereo imager not only served as the eyes of the Phoenix lander, it was also used to examine the soil and atmosphere.
 For that purpose it incorporates 12 different color filters sampling the visual and infrared spectrum.

-During its interplanetary cruise and operation period on Mars, the imager is likely to loose accuracy.
-To combat this problem the imager is periodically calibrated against Caltarget reference targets developed by the Mars/Mössbauer group.
+During its interplanetary cruise and operation period on Mars, the imager was likely to loose accuracy.
+To combat this problem the imager was periodically calibrated against Caltarget reference targets developed by the Mars/Mössbauer group.
 These reference targets stay clean by exploiting magnetic properties of the Martian dust discovered using several magnets on Pathfinder and the Mars Exploration Rovers.

 • Microscopy, Electrochemistry, and Conductivity Analyzer (MECA)

-The MECA features, among other instruments, an optical microscope, an AFM microscope with 8 disposable tips and a wheel with 69 different substrates to hold samples for the microscopes.
-This wide variety of substrates ranging from sticky polymers to magnets help scientist discover as many properties of each sample as possible.
-Mars/Mössbauer has contributed specialized insets to the MECA: magnet substrates and a calibration target for fluorescence measurements.
+The MECA features, besides the AFM microscope with 8 disposable tips, also an optical microscope and a wheel with 69 different substrates to hold samples for the microscopes.
+This wide variety of substrates ranging from sticky polymers to magnets help scientists discover as many properties of each sample as possible.
+The Mars/Mössbauer group has contributed specialized insets to the MECA: magnet substrates and a calibration target for fluorescence measurements.